slingr-stack/alchemer-package/README.md

 var response = pkg.alchemer.api.delete('/domain/:id')
 ```

-Please take a look at the documentation of the [HTTP service](https://github.com/slingr-stack/http-service)
+Please take a look at the [HTTP service](https://github.com/slingr-stack/http-service) documentation.
 for more information about generic requests.

 ## Events